 TED SOD is the author of SAND NIGGERS; LUCKY STAR; THE LOST ART OF CONVERSATION; THE COUSINS GRIMM; 27, RUE DE FLEURUS/MY LIFE WITH GERTRUDE (Published by Samuel French); STEALING; DAMAGED GOODS; THE KISS; A RUDE AWAKENING OFF BROADWAY AND PINE and SATAN AND SIMON DESOTO (Published by Heinemann Books).
 His plays for young audiences include: MAKE ME PELE FOR A DAY; THREE WISHES and CONQUEST OF FEARS.

-Sod produced, wrote, and acted in CROCODILE TEARS, an independent feature film based on his play “Satan and Simon DeSoto”, which is available on DVD.
+Sod produced, wrote, and acted in CROCODILE TEARS, an independent feature film based on his play “Satan and Simon DeSoto”, which may available on DVD somewhere in the world.
 He produced and directed TWILIGHT DANCE, a documentary about senior citizen ballroom dances, in association with KCTS, a PBS affiliate in Seattle.
-He produced PAPA'S PRINCE, a film short about a young girl with two Dads, which he co-wrote with Blake McCarty.
+He produced PAPA'S PRINCE, a film short about a young girl with an active imagination and two Dads, which he co-wrote with Blake McCarty.

 Sod was awarded Washington State Arts Commission’s playwriting fellowship; and has received grants or residencies from PEN Center USA, The Berrilla Kerr Foundation, Art Matters, Artist Trust, The Edward Albee and Blue Mountain Foundations and the Seattle and King County Arts Commissions.